We’re Casting Performers for Bom-bitty of Errors

 Additionally, We’re looking for someone with most of the following

-• Experience with movement-based, immersive, or site-specific performance (formal training not required)
+• Experience with movement-based or site-specific performance (formal training not required)

 • Ability to hold presence and intention in close proximity to audiences

-• Reliability, clear communication, and respect for ensemble process
+• Reliability, clear communication, and respect for ensemble and community process

 • Interest in projects that prioritize consent, safety, and mutual care